-- Non-co-signed future income-based loan: Juniors, seniors and graduate students may qualify for a loan based on factors other than credit.
+- Non-co-signed outcomes-based loan: Juniors and seniors may qualify for a loan based on factors other than credit.
 Ascent will consider your school, degree program and potential salary after graduation.

 Students seeking undergraduate, graduate, medical, business, law and dental degrees can apply for loans, but the maximum you can borrow depends on your credit.
 If you have sufficient credit, then you may borrow up to $200,000 total.
-But juniors and seniors who take out a future income-based loan may only borrow up to $20,000 per year.
+But juniors and seniors who take out an outcomes-based loan may borrow only up to $20,000 per year.

 Ascent’s variable and fixed rates start low, though rates on its upper bound are a bit higher than what other lenders offer.
 Loan terms range from five to 20 years, depending on the type of loan, and you can choose from three flexible repayment plans.

-Ascent also offers incentive programs — including a cash back graduation reward and a referral bonus — and generous deferral and forbearance options.
-You can defer payments while in school, up to 36 months after graduation (depending on the type of loan) and during other eligible periods.
+Ascent also offers incentive programs — including a cash back graduation reward and a referral bonus — and a generous grace period for some graduate loans.
 And if you experience financial hardship while repaying the loan, you may be able to suspend payments for up to 24 months total.

 Ascent student loan snapshot